United States Chamber of Commerce: History

-During the 1919 U.S. Chamber board meeting, Henry A. Wheeler proposed an idea that surprised many in the Chamber itself.
+During the 1919 U.S. Chamber board meeting, Harry A. Wheeler proposed an idea that surprised many in the Chamber itself.
 The idea was to create a national headquarters.
 Wheeler stated during this proposal that the Board of Directors should take this vote very seriously in deciding whether or not to make a national headquarters due to having to pay for it with their own money.
 Nevertheless, the Board of Directors didn't hesitate with their answer and they began the process to create the headquarters.
 Wheeler and Edson already had a planned location for where they believed the headquarters should be.
 The location was facing the White House on the corner of Lafayette Square.
 The only thing that was stopping them from building were two 19th-century mansions: the Corcoran House and the Slidell house.
 Nevertheless, the mansions were purchased for $775,000.

 The Washington, D.C., headquarters of the U.S. Chamber of Commerce occupies land that was formerly the home of Daniel Webster.